emaduddin23/Durber_Manual_Test_case/README.md

 ## Requirements:
 - Knowledge of manual testing.

-## In this Project for webapplication type of work is done.
+## In this Project for web application type of work is done.
 It's given below:

     1. testing the Registration page.
     2. testing the login page.
     3. Make a buge report.
     4. Find out Serverity and priority.

-## For Mobileapplication:
+## For Mobile application:

     1. testing the Registration page.
     2. testing the login page.